Body of Evidence (1993 film)

-Body of Evidence is a 1993 erotic thriller film directed by Uli Edel, written by Brad Mirman, and starring Madonna and Willem Dafoe, with Joe Mantegna, Anne Archer, Julianne Moore, and Jürgen Prochnow in supporting roles.
+Body of Evidence is a 1993 erotic thriller film directed by Uli Edel, written by Brad Mirman and produced by Dino De Laurentiis.
+The film stars Madonna and Willem Dafoe, and features Joe Mantegna, Anne Archer, Julianne Moore and Jürgen Prochnow in supporting roles.

-Madonna's performance in the film was panned by film critics and it marked her fourth film acting performance to be panned, following Shanghai Surprise, Who's That Girl, and Bloodhounds of Broadway.
+Widely considered to be a vanity project for Madonna and derided for its plot inconsistencies and incongruous dialogue, it marked her fourth film performance to be universally panned by critics, following Shanghai Surprise (1986), Who's That Girl (1987) and Bloodhounds of Broadway (1989).

 In France and Japan, the film was released under the name Body.
 In Japan, Madonna's other 1993 film Dangerous Game was released there as Body II even though the films have nothing in common nor are related to each other in narrative.

 Plot

 The elderly and wealthy Andrew Marsh dies from complications stemming from an erotic incident involving bondage and homemade pornography.
 The main suspect is his lover Rebecca Carlson who proclaims her innocence to lawyer Frank Dulaney.
-Initially believing her, Dulaney agrees to represent her.
+Initially believing her, Frank agrees to represent her.

-District Attorney Robert Garrett seeks to prove that Carlson deliberately killed Marsh in bed to receive the $8 million he left her in his will.
-As the trial begins, Carlson and Dulaney enter a sadomasochistic sexual relationship behind the back of Dulaney's unsuspecting wife, Sharon.

-During their first sexual encounter, Carlson secures Dulaney’s arms behind his back using his own belt and alternatively pours hot wax and champagne on him before having sex.
+District Attorney Robert Garrett seeks to prove that Rebecca deliberately killed Marsh in bed to receive the $8 million he left her in his will.
+As the trial begins, Rebecca and Frank enter a sadomasochistic sexual relationship behind the back of Frank's unsuspecting wife, Sharon.
+During their first sexual encounter, Rebecca secures Frank's arms behind his back using his own belt and alternately pours hot wax and champagne on him before having sex.

-After an ex-lover of Carlson’s, Jeffrey Roston, testifies that he both changed his will to favour her and that she engaged in similar risky sexual behaviour with him, Dulaney attempts to end their affair.
+After an ex-lover of Rebecca's, Jeffrey Roston, testifies that he also had a heart condition, and both changed his will to favour Rebecca, and that she was sexually domineering and compelled him to engage in sexual activity with no regard to his health, describing an incident that clearly resonates with Frank's own experience, Frank attempts to end their affair.

-Sharon confronts him about the affair having figured it out from a phone call with Carlson as well as the strange marks on his body from the hot wax.
-Dulaney goes to Carlson's home and accuses her of telling his wife about them (although Sharon says she worked it out from her tone alone).
-When Dulaney accidentally knocks her to the ground, Carlson begins to masturbate on the floor in front of him.
-Carlson pulls out handcuffs, Dulaney forcibly cuffs her hands instead and sexually assaults her.
-Initially she resists before appearing to enjoy the assault.
+Sharon confronts him about the affair having figured it out from a phone call with Rebecca as well as the strange marks on his body from the hot wax.
+Frank goes to Rebecca's home and accuses her of telling his wife about them (although Sharon says she worked it out from her tone alone).
+Rebecca taunts Frank, and he pushes her to the ground.
+Rebecca begins to masturbate on the floor in front of him.
+Rebecca pulls out handcuffs, Frank forcibly cuffs her hands instead, and forces anal sex upon her.
+Initially, she resists before appearing to enjoy the act.